Release Some Tension

 The album features hits like "Rain", "Someone", and "Can We".
 Another single "Lose My Cool" was slated to be released as the album's third single but due to limited radio airplay it was shelved in favor of "Rain" which became one of their most notable hits.
 The second single "Someone" reached number 19 on the Billboard charts and was certified gold by the RIAA for sales of 500,000 copies.

-The girls and others claimed that this album was rushed and recording began while they were still promoting their second album New Beginning (1996).
+The album ultimately proved a commercial disappointment; with their future prospects uncertain, SWV would disband before the end of the year.
+The girls and others later claimed that the production of Release Some Tension had been unfairly rushed by SWV's label and that the girls had been forced to start recording while still in the middle of promoting their second album New Beginning (1996).

 Critical reception

 AllMusic senior editor Stephen Thomas Erlewine found that "with their third album, SWV attempt to break away from the slick urban straitjacket and return to their hip-hop roots.
 In order to achieve their goal, the group hired a head-spinning array of producers and collaborators [...]
 Considering all the extra starpower, it's not all that surprising that SWV occasionally become overwhelmed by their guests, but that doesn't prevent Release Some Tension from being a solid album, particularly when it's propelled by funky singles [...]."
+Entertainment Weekly wrote that the album "finds the sistas lifting their voices with rollicking dexterity and torchy soul, returning to what got them their multi-platinum status.
+Hip-hop phenoms Sean ”Puffy” Combs, Missy Elliott, and Redman add street cred and pop velocity."